Acacia decurrens: Taxonomy

+The specific epithet (decurrens) means 'running down', referring to the narrow ridges on the leaves that are continuous with the branchlets.

 Queensland botanist Les Pedley reclassified the species as Racosperma decurrens in 2003, when he proposed placing almost all Australian members of the genus into the new genus Racosperma.
 However, this name is treated as a synonym of its original name.

-Common names include coast green wattle, black wattle, early black wattle, Sydney green wattle, queen wattle, and in the local Dharawal language, Boo'kerrikin.
-Maiden noted that was called Wat-tah by the indigenous people of Cumberland (Parramatta) and Camden districts.
+Common names include green wattle, Sydney green wattle, early black wattle, early green wattle, black wattle, wattah and boo'kerrikin in the local Dharawal language.
+Maiden noted that it was called wat-tah by the indigenous people of Cumberland (Parramatta) and Camden districts.
 Sydney wattle was a name coined by von Mueller and early settlers around Penrith called it green wattle.
 Feathery wattle was another early name.
-It is also known as early green wattle in the Sydney basin, as it flowers in winter—earlier than similar species such as Parramatta wattle (Acacia parramattensis), blueskin (A. irrorata) and late black wattle (A. mearnsii).
-It has attracted the vernacular name "green cancer" in South Africa, where it has become weedy.
+It is also known as early green wattle in the Sydney basin, as it flowers in winter—earlier than similar species, such as Parramatta wattle (Acacia parramattensis), blueskin (A. irrorata) and late black wattle (A. mearnsii).
+It has attracted the vernacular name 'green cancer' in South Africa, where it has become weedy.

-Other names include acacia bark, wattle bark, tan wattle, golden teak, and Brazilian teak.

-Along with other bipinnate wattles, it is classified in the section Botrycephalae within the subgenus Phyllodineae in the genus Acacia.
+Along with other bipinnate wattles, A. decurrens is classified in the section Botrycephalae within the subgenus Phyllodineae in the genus Acacia.
 An analysis of genomic and chloroplast DNA along with morphological characters found that the section is polyphyletic, though the close relationships of A. decurrens and many other species were unable to be resolved.